tengu-team/layer-kafka-connect-base/README.md

 ## Developing a Charm with this layer
 Include `layer:kafka-connect-base` in your `layer.yaml`.
 The base layer will create the needed connect topics and set the `kafka-connect-base.topic-created` state, then the layer will wait to create workers until an upper layer sets the flag `kafka-connect-base.install`.
 Helper methods are available in `charms.layer.kafka_connect_base.py`.

+**Important**
+To avoid conflicting REST calls, use the leadership layer so only the leader can execute Kafka Connect REST calls.
+If you want to set a status message on other (non-leader) units.
+The flag `kafka-connect-base.ready` is set when a relation is found for Kafka, kubernetes-deployer and if the topics config is set.

 The workflow will be somewhat like this:
 1. Wait until all needed relations are present.
 2. Wait until the `kafka-connect-base.topic-created` state is set.